 Major Waves of Immigration through Pier 21: War Brides and Their Children

-In May 2015, the Canadian Museum of Immigration at Pier 21 will open new exhibitions on the history of the Pier 21 National Historic Site of Canada and the history of immigration to Canada.
-This blog is based on research that informs these new exhibits.
+In May 2015, the Canadian Museum of Immigration at Pier 21 opened new exhibitions on the history of the Pier 21 National Historic Site of Canada and the history of immigration to Canada.
+This blog is based on research that informs those exhibits.

 Bringing War Brides and Their Children to Canada